How to Accelerate File Transfer in Windows 10?

 After converting the USB drive from FAT 32 to NTFS, the transfer speed may be significantly improved.
 If you don't know how to format a USB flash drive to NTFS.

-If you need to accelerate file transfer, you can use Raysync file transfer.
+If you need to accelerate file transfer, you can use Raysync large file transfer.
 In terms of large file transfer and remote transfer, Raysync shows excellent transfer speed.